How to Apply

 Please use Adobe Acrobat Reader DC to complete your application form.
-If you need assistance installing this free program and/or setting it as your default PDF opener, please click here.
+Guideline here on how to install this free program and/or setting it as your default PDF opener.

 Non-refundable application fees may be applicable depending on the individual programme; see Research Programme listing here.

 Application Package checklist